nest/nestml/doc/nestml_language.rst

 ----------------

-To retrieve some fundamental simulation parameters, two special functions are built into NestML:
+To retrieve some fundamental simulation parameters, two special functions are built into NESTML:

 -  ``resolution`` returns the current resolution of the simulation in ms. This can be set by the user using the PyNEST function